TarunKakani/tarunKakani/README.md

 - 👯 I’m looking to collaborate on **anything, literally.**

-- 🤝 I’m looking for help with **everything related to coding for hours with chronic back pain.**
+- 🤝 I’m looking to work with **everything related to coding for hours.
+I just love the back pain.**

 - 📫 How to reach me **tarunkakani007@gmail.com**